Topic Overview

 - What might my life look like in 3 years if I change my behaviour?

-Sometimes it's helpful to take a break from thinking about your behaviour and the idea of changing.
+Sometimes it's helpful to take a break from thinking about your behaviour and the idea of making changes.

 Instead, think about who you are, the person you want to be, and what's most important to you.
-What would be your answers to the following questions?
+How would you answer the following questions?

 - What qualities do I most want to use to describe myself?
-(Such as healthy, loyal, trustworthy, strong, brave, loving)
+(For example: healthy, loyal, trustworthy, strong, brave, loving)

 - What roles do I value most in my life?
-(Such as parent, friend, brother, sister, wife, husband, partner, daughter, son)
+(For example: parent, friend, brother, sister, wife, husband, partner, daughter, son)

 - Who counts on me to have these qualities or to fill these roles?